 Online M.S.
 Criminal Justice Corrections Specialization

 Saint Leo University stands in front of a long history of stellar education, offering reputable, useful programs since 1889.
-Its top online master’s degree in criminal justice – corrections, divided into core criminal justice classes and specialty corrections courses, prepares numerous graduates for advanced law enforcement work every year.
+Its top online master's degree in criminal justice – corrections, divided into core criminal justice classes and specialty corrections courses, prepares numerous graduates for advanced law enforcement work every year.
 At the helm of the department if Dr. Robert J. Diemer, a distinguished professor with almost three decades of experience in investigative fields.
 After completing 18 required classes, those with a special interest in Corrections can study treatment methodology, corrections leadership, contemporary issues and trends, and more.
-As recently as 2014, U.S. News included Saint Leo on its list of Top Regional Universities (South).
+U.S. News included Saint Leo on its list of Top Regional Universities (South).

 1. Grand Canyon University